 - For people with bulimia, teeth and gum problems related to vomiting, as well as stomach lining problems, such as ulcers

-- Going to the bathroom often, immediately after meals
+- Going to the bathroom often, and/or especially immediately after meals

 - Intense emotional shame or guilt after eating

 - Obsession with exercise and control of weight

-- Fear of eating in public, leading to secret eating/binging
+- Fear of eating in public which leads to secret eating/binging

 - Extreme desire to control weight

 Teen Eating Disorder Treatment Options

 Because Eating Disorders are severe mental disorders that have significant effects on the mind and body, teen eating disorder treatment must address the mental and physical aspects of the disorder.

 Teen eating disorder treatment needs to first address the physical condition by helping the person return to healthy eating habits and practices, regardless of what their comforts and urges are.
 Because this can be such a difficult transition for a person with an Eating Disorder, this is often most successfully carried out in a therapeutic setting where the person can be closely monitored and guided through the process.
-Depending on the specific disorder, a person will be monitored in different ways, geared toward their current misconceptions and unhealthy eating habits.
-In addition to diet, therapy also addresses any current habits or practices related to exercise and help modify them to be healthy.
+Depending on the specific disorder, a person will be monitored in different ways, which are geared toward their current misconceptions and unhealthy eating habits.
+In addition to diet, therapy also addresses any current habits or practices related to exercise and helps modify them to be healthy.
 These foundational steps, crucial to a person’s physical well being, can then help lay the groundwork for a person to address the underlying causes and beliefs related to their Eating Disorder.